 *This post originally appeared in September 2014.
-Farmguy and I were celebrating ten years of living on Green Hill Farm after the restoration of my family’s homeplace, and it seemed like a good way to start my blog, Fourth Generation Farmgirl.
+I was celebrating ten years of living on Green Hill Farm (purchased in 1912 by my great-grandparents) and the restoration of my family’s homeplace.
+I thought remembering this milestone seemed like a good way to start the blog, Fourth Generation Farmgirl.
 Every May, I like to re-publish this post for new readers.
 It’s an introduction to this blog, but even more, it’s a nice reminder for me of the importance of continuity.
+May 2020 marks the 16-year anniversary of living in my ancestral home (circa 1790).
 For those of you who may have already read this post, I apologize for its repetition; however, if you choose to read it again, you have my thanks. : ) There’s a sign that hangs in our vestibule or small covered porch that reads “PERSEVERANCE,” and it’s been our mantra since moving to Green Hill Farm.
 My husband and I were in our early 30s when we decided to take on this project.
 Sometimes when we look back at pictures we say, “WHAT in the world were we thinking?
 Were we INSANE?!!”
 Whatever the answer, it was the path taken.
 This path has lead us on a journey that has been difficult and challenging at times but rewarding and enriching, too.
 Anyway, we all know that anything worthwhile isn’t easy.
 Which brings me to the next piece of our story.
 The first day we visited the house after construction […]